Hans Abrahamsen: Return to music

 After his return to composition, his music was radically changed.
 It combined his early artistic attitudes with newer artistic goals with a modernist stringency and economy into a larger individual musical universe.

 Notable works since his return to composition include a piano concerto written for his wife Anne-Marie Abildskov, and the extended chamber work Schnee ("Snow"), where the paring-down of material appears to reach a new extreme.
 Schnee has also received attention for its construction from both arch-shaped and straight-line processes that unfold over the work's duration and for innovative details such as its inline, composed retuning intervals.

 Abrahamsen's let me tell you, a song cycle for soprano and orchestra based on the novella of the same name by Paul Griffiths, was premiered on 20 December 2013 by the Berlin Philharmonic, with soprano soloist Barbara Hannigan (to whom the work is dedicated), conducted by Andris Nelsons.
 Franz Welser-Möst led the Cleveland Orchestra in the U.S. premiere in January 2016.
 Abrahamsen won the $100,000 2016 Grawemeyer Award for this work.

 The City of Birmingham Symphony Orchestra gave the British premiere of the song cycle in 2014.
 The same year CBSO co-commissioned from Abrahamsen a concerto for piano left hand.
 Left, alone received its world premiere in Cologne in January 2016, performed by pianist Alexandre Tharaud, for whom the concerto was composed.
 Four months later, Tharaud gave the British premiere for the CBSO, conducted by Ilan Volkov.
 Abrahamsen has written that being "born with a right hand that is not fully functional" has given him "a close relationship with the works written for the left hand by Ravel and others."

 His first opera Snedronningen (The Snow Queen) is a free adaptation of the fairy tale by Hans Christian Andersen.
 It was premiered at the Danish Opera House on 13 October 2019 and received its first performance in English (by Bayerische Staatsoper) at the National Theater in Munich on 21 December 2019.

-He is foreign member of the Royal Swedish Academy of Music.
+He is a foreign member of the Royal Swedish Academy of Music.
+In 2019, Abrahamsen became Knussen Professor of Composition at the Royal Academy of Music.

+Productions of his opera Snedronningen (The Snow Queen) continued internationally, including a staging by the Bavarian State Opera.
+The recording of that production won the 2022 Gramophone Contemporary Award.
+The opera brought Abrahamsen the H. C. Andersen Award in 2023, presented at a ceremony in Odense.

+A central work of this period is Vers le silence, composed between 2020 and 2021 during COVID-19 lockdown and jointly commissioned by the Cleveland Orchestra, the Bavarian Radio Symphony Orchestra, the NTR ZaterdagMatinee, and the Royal Danish Orchestra.
+Alongside the horn concerto and the left-hand piano concerto Left, alone, it forms what the composer has described as a personal trilogy.
+Vers le silence went on to win the Prince Pierre of Monaco Foundation's Musical Composition Prize in 2024.